hapax/hapax.github.io/assets/teaching.md

 A second direction out of the scrubland is *applied mathematics*, understood broadly as the use of mathematics to solve problems in the real world.
-Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly, since it is the home (or perhaps graveyard) of the dreaded *word problem*.
+Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly, since it's the lair of many a dreaded *word problem*.
-Here are some word problems from our textbook:
+To illustrate, here are some word problems from our textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist3.png"